fluffy/spad/spec/gettingStarted.md

 curl https://example.com/.well-known/spad/v0/spad
 ~~~

-The responses would be a JSON result that could looks like
+The responses would be a JSON result that might look like

 {{gen/example1.json.md}}